Kandi Burruss Blasts Porsha Williams As Hypocrite, Doesn’t Think She Loves Self

 “If I did like a bi**h, you not my type — believe that,” she said.
 “I’m not into tea cups, short and stout, bi**h.”

-For what it’s worth, Burruss has stuck to her story, snapping at Williams “you can deny it if you want to.
+For what it’s worth, Burruss has stuck to her story, snapping at Williams, “you can deny it if you want to.
 You tongue-kissed me in my mouth.”

 Williams later explained she started the lesbian rumors about Burruss because she was annoyed that her costar once was spreading rumors about her sexual hijinks, including claims that she bedded Burruss’ ex-boyfriend Russell “Block” Spencer, who also happens to be the father of her young daughter.

 “At the end of the day, the way I know is because you told me you had sex with him,” Burruss claimed.

 “If you just own your s— you wouldn’t be up here tryin’ put me on blast.
 Don’t sit up here and try to throw it up on me… I know cause you told me.”

 Burruss later reiterated that news of her history with women comes as nothing new to anyone who wanted to know.
 “It ain’t never been a secret,” she added.

 “I don’t live my life like that, you do.
 You done been with chicks before an’ all that.”

 From there, Williams accused Burruss and husband Todd Tucker of having threesomes with other women in their alleged sex dungeon.

 “If I’m single and I if that’s what I choose to do, that’s one thing,” she said.

 “But if I’m married and I choose to bring other women and flip-flop them in my bed like pancakes, that’s different.”

 Williams was previously married to former NFL star quarterback Kordell Stewart, but the pair split after a short while and have continued to publicly clash since going their separate ways.